prince-chrismc/conan-center-index/docs/adding_packages/folders_and_files.md

 a minimal project to test the package is strictly required.
 You can read about it in the [Conan documentation](https://docs.conan.io/en/latest/creating_packages/getting_started.html#the-test-package-folder).

-> **Note.-** It's encouraged to verify old generator are not broken for - you can do so by using the pattern
+> **Note** It's encouraged to verify old generator are not broken for - you can do so by using the pattern
 > `test_v1_*/conanfile.py` for the folder.
 Please, have a look to [linter notes](v2_linter.md) to know how to prevent the linter from
 > checking these files.